Mevin-JR/Minecraft-Server-Basics/README.md

    For users who do not share the same network, using [ngrok](https://ngrok.com/) is the easiest way to allow users to connect.
 Here's how:
    * Sign up or log in to [ngrok](https://ngrok.com/) (**Its free**)
    * Download the zip folder by following the instructions provided on your ngrok dashboard
-   * Extract the zip folder and run the `ngrok.exe` file, a cmd window will popup
+   * Extract the zip folder into the server folder and run the `ngrok.exe` file, a cmd window will popup
    * Copy your auth code from the dashboard (It looks something like this `ngrok config add-authtoken "your-auth-token"`)
    * Execute the auth command in the cmd
    * If your ngrok account is authenticated successfully, you have done everything right